-The Corporate Governance and HR Committee reviewed the Company's compensation policies and practices for fiscal 2016, taking into account risks associated therewith.
+The Corporate Governance and HR Committee reviewed the Company's compensation policies and practices for fiscal 2017, taking into account risks associated therewith.
 The Committee has not identified any risks associated with the Company's compensation policies and practices that are reasonably likely to have a material adverse effect on the Company.
-The significant risks and uncertainties which could affect the Company are disclosed in the Management Discussion and Analysis accompanying the Company's financial statements.
+The significant risks and uncertainties which could affect the Company are disclosed in the Management's Discussion and Analysis accompanying the Company's financial statements.
 None of these risks relates to compensation policies and practices.
 See "Additional Information".

-In the context of assessing risks related to compensation practices and policies, the Corporate Governance and HR Committee considered or adopted, as applicable, the following practices and policies, among others, which contribute to the philosophy of refraining from taking inappropriate or excessive risks: (i) the compensation structure includes a fixed portion (base salary) which is competitive and provides a regular income stream unrelated to the share price; (ii) the variable portion is composed of both a short-term incentive (bonus) and long-term incentives (options and performance share units ("PSUs")); (iii) payments under the short-term incentive (bonus), based on the achievement and overachievement of financial performance targets of the Company, are capped; (iv) the options portion of the long-term incentive vests over five years; (v) the performance criteria for the PSU portion of the long-term incentive is set at the beginning of the relevant three-year performance cycle and the PSUs vest at the end of the cycle provided the performance criteria is met; (vi) a share ownership policy provides that executives must hold a minimum number of Common Shares; (vii) rules of conduct prohibit insiders, including directors and named executive officers ("NEOs"), from selling short, or buying any put or call options with respect to the securities of the Company, and also prohibit the purchase of financial instruments designed to hedge or offset a decrease in market value of the Company's securities; and (viii) the incentive compensation is subject to a clawback policy.
+In the context of assessing risks related to compensation practices and policies, the Corporate Governance and HR Committee considered or adopted, as applicable, the following practices and policies, among others, which contribute to the philosophy of refraining from taking inappropriate or excessive risks: (i) the compensation structure includes a fixed portion (base salary) which is competitive and provides a regular income stream unrelated to the share price; (ii) the variable portion is composed of both a short-term incentive (bonus) and long-term incentives (options and performance share units ("PSUs")); (iii) payments under the short-term incentive (bonus), based on the achievement and overachievement of financial performance targets of the Company, are capped; (iv) the options portion of the long-term incentive is set at the beginning of the relevant three-year performance cycle and the PSUs vest at the end of the cycle provided the performance criteria is met; (vi) a share ownership policy provides that executives must hold a minimum number of Common Shares; (vii) rules of conduct prohibit insiders, including directors and named executive officers

+("NEOs"), from selling short, or buying any put or call options with respect to the securities of the Company, and also prohibit the purchase of financial instruments designed to hedge or offset a decrease in market value of the Company's securities; and (viii) the incentive compensation is subject to a clawback policy.